Josh Addo-Carr: 2017–2021: Melbourne Storm

 On 27 April, Addo-Carr was fined $1000 by the NRL and placed under investigation after he broke strict lockdown protocols with fellow player Latrell Mitchell by going on a weekend camping trip during the Coronavirus pandemic.
 He was also placed in further scrutiny for use of a firearm after he posed with and fired a gun in a video posted on his Instagram page.
 The next day, he was fined an additional $50,000 by the NRL for breaching strict self isolation protocols and for bringing the game into disrepute.

 At club level, he went on to win the 2020 NRL Grand Final at Melbourne, finishing his season with 16 tries in 21 appearances.
-He was later on selected on the wing to represent NSW in the 2020 State of Origin series, scoring two tries in their 14–18 loss in game 1, and two tries in the 34–10 victory in game 2.
+He was later on selected on the wing to represent New South Wales in the 2020 State of Origin series, scoring two tries in their 14–18 loss in game 1, and two tries in the 34–10 victory in game 2.
 NSW would end up losing the series 2–1 after defeat to Queensland in Game 3.
 On 16 December 2020, he signed a four-year deal to join Canterbury-Bankstown from 2022 onwards.

 In round 9 of the 2021 NRL season, Addo-Carr scored six tries in Melbourne's 50–0 win over the South Sydney Rabbitohs.
 In scoring six tries in a single game, Addo-Carr set a new Melbourne Storm club record and became the first player in Australia in 71 years to do so; the last was Jack Troy in 1950 while playing for Newtown.

 On 30 May, he was selected for game one of the 2021 State of Origin series.
 In game two of the series, he scored two tries as New South Wales defeated Queensland 26-0.
 Addo-Carr played a total of 22 games for Melbourne in the 2021 NRL season and scored 23 tries as the club won 19 matches in a row and claimed the Minor Premiership.
 He played in the preliminary final where Melbourne suffered a shock 10-6 loss against eventual premiers Penrith.